hoelzer/hoelzer.github.io/content/home/experience.md

           date_end: '2020-03-15'
           description: 'Working in the research group of Dr. Rob Finn on the analysis and classification of metagenomic samples using Nanopore long-read sequencing data and hybrid approaches.
 Contributor to the VIRify virus detection pipeline.'

-        - title: Post-doc & team leader
+        - title: Post-doc & Team Lead
           company: RNA Bioinformatics & High-Throughput Analysis, University of Jena
           company_url: 'https://www.rna.uni-jena.de/'
           company_logo: lauchlachs